fish-shell/fish-shell/doc_src/language.rst

 .. envvar:: argv

    a list of arguments to the shell or function. ``argv`` is only defined when inside a function call, or if fish was invoked with a list of arguments, like ``fish myscript.fish foo bar``.
 This variable can be changed.

+.. envvar:: argv_opts

+   :doc:`argparse <cmds/argparse>` sets this to the list of successfully parsed options, including option-arguments.
+This variable can be changed.

 .. envvar:: CMD_DURATION